Nicky Lopez Player Props: Royals vs. Blue Jays

 - Lopez hit .229 with 12 doubles, four triples and 29 walks.

-- He did not hit a home run last year in the 141 games he appeared in.
+- Including all 141 games he appeared in a season ago, he did not hit a home run.

-- In 19 of 141 games last year, Lopez picked up an RBI, and he had one game with more than one RBI.
+- Lopez drove in a run in 19 of 141 games last season (13.5%), including one game with multiple RBIs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.